[AWS/Athena] How to create a table using partition projection for WAF log analysis

 What is Amazon Athena?

-This is not about the Greek goddess of wisdom and war!
+This isn't about the Greek goddess of wisdom and war!

-Amazon Athena a query service that allows you to directly analyze data stored in S3 .
+Amazon Athena that allows you to directly analyze data stored in S3a query service.

 For example, even if you have enabled log output to S3 using Elastic Load Balancer, Cloud Front, WAF, etc., when you want to identify the number of requests per minute or a specific access source IP address from a huge amount of logs, it can be a hassle to download a text file and analyze it locally, right?